Find Support

 Are you struggling with your mental health or worried about a friend?
 You’re not alone.
-Finding useful advice and support online can be difficult, but at HappyMaps, we’ve collected some of the best resources for you.
+Finding useful advice and support can be difficult, but at HappyMaps, we’ve collected some of the best resources for you.
 Whether it’s counselling, helplines, chatrooms, videos, or personal stories, we’ve got you covered.

 If you’re supporting a friend with their mental health, check out this link